-Chelsea Roff is a nationally-recognized author, speaker, and yoga instructor.
-She writes regularly for The Huffington Post, Yahoo, GOOD Magazine, and Yoga Journal, and she recently raised $50,000 in partnership with The Give Back Yoga Foundation and UCLA to conduct an evidence-based study on yoga for eating disorders.
+Chelsea Roff is a nationally-recognized author, speaker, and the Founder and Director of Yoga for Eating Disorders.
+She writes regularly for GOOD Magazine, Yoga Journal, The Huffington Post, and Yahoo, and she recently raised $50,000 in partnership with The Give Back Yoga Foundation and UC San Diego to conduct an evidence-based study on yoga for eating disorders.
 Chelsea’s own story of recovering from anorexia and a subsequent stroke was showcased by Sanjay Gupta on CNN and on the front page of AOL.com.

 Prior to her work in eating disorder advocacy, Chelsea worked as a researcher in a Psychoneuroimmunology laboratory.
 While in university, she completed two Honors Theses: one on how stress affects mental, emotional, and social health, and the second on how mind-body practices like yoga can improve the outcome of chronic immune diseases like HIV/AIDS and cancer.